OWASP/www-project-ai-testing-guide/Document/content/tests/AITG-APP-01_Testing_for_Prompt_Injection.md

 - **Tailor the payloads to fit your particular attack scenario.** If the target is not a LLM model itself but an application leveraging an LLM, it is important to consider that security controls may be implemented both within the application’s prompt to restrict misuse and by the model provider through additional security and safety controls.
 Depending on the assessment objective (e.g., evading the application-level protections or the model’s intrinsic safeguards), payloads should be carefully tailored to align with the specific attack goals.
 - **Combine different payloads to achieve your objective**.
 It is often necessary to use multiple prompt injection techniques in parallel to bypass the implemented protections.
-- **Repeat all requests multiple times**, as the temperature parameter can cause variability in responses, including with respect to prompt instructions intended to restrict disallowed behaviors.
+- **Repeat all requests multiple times**, as the temperature parameter and evaluation conditions can cause variability in responses, including with respect to prompt instructions intended to restrict disallowed behaviors.
 Furthermore, guardrails are often implemented as LLMs themselves, and their temperature settings may inconsistently block certain requests or prohibited outputs.
 - In applications that support conversations and that supply conversation history to the LLM (e.g., chatbots), consider that **the conversation history has a significant impact on the generation of subsequent outputs**.
 This characteristic is exploited in various attacks described in the payload section.
 As a result, **the same question may produce different responses depending on the conversation history.**